Paul (2011 film)

-Paul is a 2011 comic science fiction road film directed by Greg Mottola from a screenplay by Simon Pegg and Nick Frost.
-Starring Pegg and Frost, with the voice and motion capture of Seth Rogen as the titular character, the film follows two science fiction geeks who come across an alien.
-Together, they help the alien escape from the Secret Service agents who are pursuing him so that he can return to his home world.
+Paul is a 2011 science fiction comedy buddy road film directed by Greg Mottola from a screenplay by Simon Pegg and Nick Frost.
+Starring Pegg and Frost, with the voice and motion capture of Seth Rogen as the title character, the film follows two science fiction geeks who come across an alien.
+Together, they help the alien escape from the Secret Service agents who are pursuing him so that he can return to his home planet.
 The film is a parody of other science-fiction films, especially those of Steven Spielberg, as well as of science fiction fandom in general.

-It is a British-American venture produced by Working Title Films, StudioCanal, Big Talk Pictures and Relativity Media and distributed by Universal Pictures.
-Paul was released on 14 February 2011 in the United Kingdom and on 18 March 2011 in the United States to generally positive reviews from critics and grossed $98 million worldwide on a $40 million budget.
+Paul is a British-French-American venture produced by Universal Pictures, Working Title Films, StudioCanal, Big Talk Pictures and Relativity Media and distributed by Universal Pictures.
+It was released on 14 February 2011 in the United Kingdom and on 18 March 2011 in the United States to generally positive reviews from critics and grossed $98 million worldwide on a $40 million budget.

 Plot

 Best friends Graeme Willy and Clive Gollings are British comic book and sci-fi enthusiasts who travel to the United States to attend the annual San Diego Comic-Con.
-They embark on a road trip through the Southwestern U.S. to visit UFO sites on a remote desert highway at night.
+Clive is trying to write his own sci-fi book, and Graeme is illustrating Clive's book.
+In addition to going to the convention, they embark on a road trip through the Southwestern U.S. to visit UFO sites on a remote desert highway at night.

-After a brush with homophobic rednecks at a diner, they watch a car driving erratically and crashing.
-Stopping to offer assistance to the driver, he is revealed to be Paul, an alien.
+After an encounter with homophobic rednecks in a diner, they accidentally crash into the redneck's truck.
+They soon drive away, later watching a car driving erratically and crashing.
+Stopping to offer assistance to the driver, he is then revealed to be Paul, an extraterrestrial being and grey alien.
 Graeme agrees to give him a ride, despite Clive fainting and wetting his pants upon seeing him.

-Later, Special Agent Zoil of the Secret Service arrives at the car-crash site, informing his unseen female superior, "the Big Guy", that he is closing in on Paul.
+Later, Special Agent Zoil of the Secret Service arrives at the car-crash site, informing his unseen female superior, known as "the Big Guy," that he is closing in on Paul.
 She sends rookies Haggard and O'Reilly to assist.
 Clive remains paranoid over Paul's intentions, considering his appearance as evidence of a conspiracy.
-Then Paul explains the government fed his image to the public to keep them from panicking if anyone encounters his race.
+Paul explains the government fed his image to the public to keep them from panicking if anyone encounters his race.